 - Feel for lumps in both sides of your neck, including under the jaw.

 - White or red patches

 - Sores that bleed easily and do not heal

 - Lumps on the neck

 Early diagnosis and treatment makes a significant difference in your results.
 If you have any of these symptoms, contact the specialists at Oral & Maxillofacial Surgical Consultants right away.
 Our professionals will perform a clinical exam and diagnose any problems.
 If a treatment plan is needed, Drs.
-Omlie, Haas, Gulbrandsen, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, and McMahon are well-trained and will walk you through all the expectations as we move forward together.
+Omlie, Haas, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, McMahon, Spanel, Omlie, and Ziegler are well-trained and will walk you through all the expectations as we move forward together.